Did you know that there are 9 TYPES of anxiety? Knowing what type of anxiety you have will help you create solutions that WORK.

 If this sounds familiar, you might be dealing with a type of anxiety called Cardiac Anxiety.

 One important thing to keep in mind: If you are ever in doubt, always call 911 or go to the nearest hospital.
 But if you’ve been appropriately examined and the doctor has assured you it’s a panic attack, there are solutions.
 Standard medical practice offers a mix of cognitive behavioral therapy and anxiety medications (SSRI antidepressants, beta-blockers, or benzodiazepines are among the most common.
+But we’ve got way better solutions for you.
+In the Holistic Wellness Collective you’ll learn natural remedies, hacks, and strategies to calm cardiac anxiety, reduce anxiety-induced chest pain, and to help reduce panic attack symptoms.

 When you’re overwhelmed, do you ever feel irritated and annoyed?
 If you’re on a deadline and someone interrupts you do you want to lash out?
 If you feel like your stress, overwhelm, anxiety and anger often merge into each other, know that you’re not alone.